Roaring heat, spitting sparks and shooting flames. Everybody enjoys a good bonfire and fireworks, especially on Guy Fawkes Night!

 But it is important to remember the impacts of bonfire night on wildlife.

-The bright lights and loud bangs of fireworks scare many animals, both domestic pets, livestock and of course wildlife too!
+The bright lights and loud bangs of fireworks scare many animals, both domestic pets, livestock and other wildlife too!
 With ever increasing availability of fireworks for public purchase and busy working lives leading to a many celebrations; the disturbance to animals is not only on one night, but spread across weeks.
 This is not to say we cannot enjoy the festivities though.
 We recommend going to a larger organised and/or public event, or buying silent/quiet/animal friendly fireworks.

 You can help wildlife at home by following our handy tips.